citizenlabsgr/adopt-a-drain/INSTALL.md

+## Prerequisites
+This application requires [Postgres](http://www.postgresql.org/) to be installed.
+We also recommend using a ruby version manager such as [rbenv](https://github.com/rbenv/rbenv).

 ## Installation
-This application requires [Postgres](http://www.postgresql.org/) to be installed

     git clone git://github.com/sfbrigade/adopt-a-drain.git
     cd adopt-a-drain